Tenedos: Ottoman period

 The Peace of Karlowitz, which for the first time brought the Ottomans into the mainstream of European diplomacy, was signed on 26 January 1699 by the Ottomans, the Venetians, and a large number of Europeans powers.
 The Venetian senate sent its ambassador, Soranzo to Istanbul via Tenedos.
 At the island he was greeted with a royal reception of cannon fire and by the Pasha of the island himself.

 During the classical Ottoman period, the island was a kadiluk.
 The Ottomans built mosques, fountains, hammams, and a medrese.
 The Ottomans adopted the Byzantine practice of using islands as places for the internal exile of state prisoners, such as Constantine Mourousis and Halil Hamid Pasha.
 In October 1633, Cyril Contari, Metropolitan of Aleppo in the Orthodox Church, was made the patriarch after promising to pay the Ottoman central authority 50,000 dollars.
 His inability to pay led to his being exiled to the island for a short time.

+Richard Pococke, who visited the island in the 1700s, noted that it had only one town, located on its northeast corner, inhabited by about two hundred Greek families and three hundred Turkish families.
+The Greeks had a church and three small convents and were subject to the Bishop of Mytilene.
+The town had two ports, with a large castle standing on a rocky cape between them.
+A temple to Sminthean Apollo likely once occupied the esplanade in front of the castle; some fluted marble pillars, about two and a half feet in diameter, still remained.
+The land around the town was rocky and largely uncultivated, as the Turks did not permit the Greeks to farm that quarter, though a small area to the north was productive.
+The island belonged to the Kapudan Pasha and maintained primarily the Janissary garrison of the castle.
+Its main exports were good wine and brandy.

 In 1807, a joint fleet of the Russians and British captured the island during the Russo-Turkish Wars, with the Russians using it as their military base to achieve the victories at the Dardanelles and Athos; but they ceded control as part of the Treaty of Armistice with the Ottoman Porte.
 However, the Russian occupations proved to be destructive for the island.
 The town was burnt down, the harbor was almost filled in and almost all buildings were destroyed.
 The islanders fled and Tenedos became deserted once more.